codalogic/exodep/README.md

 a URI template for common hosting providers.
 Currently Github, Bitbucket and Gitlab are supported.
 In effect, the default is `github`.

-`hosting local` indicates that the files on the local system or accessible via regular file names on the local system.
+`hosting local` indicates that the files are on the local system or accessible via regular file names on the local system.

 Examples: